mytvmabi/lantern-sequence/README.md

 ```

 Expected output:
-- Training with real gradient extraction
+- Training with gradient extraction
 - All verification rounds: **PASS** ✅
 - 5 rounds complete in ~10 seconds